GallagherSecurity/gallaghersecurity.github.io/mobileconnectsdk/API Changes between iOS SDK 13.2.044 and 14.0.007.md

-# Notable API Changes between vMCI13.2.044 and vMCI14.0.007 SDK for iOS
+# API Changes between iOS SDK 13.2.044 and 14.0.007
+This document represents an overall listing of changes to the Mobile Connect SDK.
+For more details for any particular class or method, please refer to the JavaDocs.

 ## Major: `protocol MobileAccess`: